Backup, restoration, and migration

-With Qubes, it’s easy to back up and restore your whole system, as well as to migrate between two physical machines.
+With Qubes, it’s easy and secure to back up and restore your whole system, as well as to migrate between two physical machines.

 Move the VMs that you want to back up to the right-hand Selected column.
 VMs in the left-hand Available column will not be backed up.